-Hollins also allows graduates with a bachelor's degree from an accredited institution to earn teaching licensure and the master of arts in teaching at the same time.
+Hollins allows graduates with a bachelor's degree from an accredited institution to earn teaching licensure and the master of arts in teaching at the same time.
 This program is ideal for college graduates in many fields who believe teaching is their calling.
-This distinctive program is the Roanoke Valley's first to give students the chance to meet state requirements for licensure with the bonus of completing the M.A.T.
+This distinctive program was the Roanoke Valley's first to give students the chance to meet state requirements for licensure with the bonus of completing the M.A.T.

-In Track 2 of the M.A.T. program, Hollins will discount the cost of student teaching — a savings of more than $4,380 on the 12-credit course.
+In this program, Hollins will discount the cost of student teaching — a savings of more than $4,380 on the 12-credit course.

 Hollins University's graduate programs in education also includes a program for the college graduate who wants to obtain licensure, without pursuing a master of arts in teaching degree, to teach in Virginia as well as in other states.
 Depending on your situation, this option might make more sense for you than a degree program.

 The M.A.T. program offers endorsements in the following areas: